-1.4 Silo Integration
+1.5 Silo Integration

 This plugin is also part of the Silo library.
-In particular, the ZFP library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see Namespaces in C).
-If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with ZFP as an embedded library using this struct of function pointers wrapper.
+In particular, the ZFP library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see Namespaces in C. If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with this struct of function pointers wrapper.
 Just ignore this.